 Is Scrubbing Necessary?

 Fine pumice and apricot shells found in many products, are too abrasive for facial skin; and products with those little blue micro beads are just plain ole useless!
-Not only that, they are mainly made out of polyethylene (PE) and environmentally unfriendly plastic that is causing serious damage to marine life and an imbalance to our eco-system.
+Not only that, they are mainly made out of polyethylene (PE) and environmentally unfriendly plastic that is causing serious damage to marine life and creating an imbalance to our eco-system.
 It matters because it impacts our food chain.

 Scrubs are not really necessary if you employ an all-natural skin care routine because natural products lend to soft, youthful skin.
 According to Sandy Johnson, MD & board-certified dermatologist with Johnson Dermatology Group ,”When you scrub your face, you’re taking off some of the natural protective oils and barriers, which tends to lead to rashes, and even sunburn.”
 Instead, use a gentle, chemical-free cleanser followed by a natural moisturizer according to your skin’s needs.
 Facial skin is delicate and it hardly needs scrubbing at all.
 Save the rough stuff for your feet!
 When customers ask if we make facial scrub, I tell them, I just don’t believe there is a real need for one.